VVander/RPIPs-old/RPIPs/RPIP-4.md

 ---

 ## Abstract
 The Rocket Pool community at large agrees to use RPL token quadratic voting for governance proposals via the snapshot.org platform.
-Snapshot votes which pass are immediately adopted and the protocol DAO will endeavor to enact it as soon as reasonably possible.
+Snapshot votes which pass mean their proposals are immediately adopted and the protocol DAO will endeavor to enact them as soon as reasonably possible.

 ## Motivation
 Governance in Rocket Pool is currently ad hoc.
 There is no way for the community to adopt proposals or legitimately request or pay for work.
 We must adopt a governance mechanism, even if imperfect, before any governance actions can be taken legitimately, such as but not limited to spending pDAO funds.